 Henrik Almon has been responsible since 2013 for the rental department of Ricordi Berlin.
 Since then, he has constantly been rummaging through the labyrinthine entanglements of 200 years of publishing history, music archives scattered across Europe, analog and digital data banks as well as cryptic messages concerning the delivery of shipped parcels.

 Prior to his life at Ricordi, Henrik Almon virtuously completed a rock-solid business course before plunging into the academic depths of musicology, media studies and literature.
 His studies took him from Weimar and Jena via Paris to Brazil, where he worked for a time as a piano teacher.
 An enduring passion for Brazilian composers culminated in 2018 in the completion of his dissertation “Discourses on Art-Music in Brazil in the First Half of the 20th Century”.
-Outside of Ricordi he continues to be an ardent violinist in one the many Berlin university orchestras.
+Outside of Ricordi he continues to be an ardent violinist in one of the many Berlin university orchestras.

 Read the next article: "Venetian Visions? – Stravinsky’s Le Roi des étoiles"